35percent/11tystarter/src/redefining-social-rent.md

 ![Hexagon rents](https://35percent.org/img/hexagonrents.png)

 ## Why no enforcement action?
 Furthermore, where breaches have been uncovered by the audit, no enforcement action has been taken.
-Here are some of the blatant examples:
+Here are some of the more blatant examples:

 ### Lock House, (15/AP/0426) - 41 unit scheme on Rope Street at Rotherhithe Docks SE16.
 ![Lock House, Rope Street SE16](https://media.onthemarket.com/properties/16308414/1533267583/image-2-1024x1024.jpg)